-Student complaints may include (but are not limited to) issues regarding classroom instruction, college services and offices on the basis of actual or perceived race, color, national origin, religion, age, gender, gender identity, sexual orientation, political affiliation, or disability.
+Student complaints may include (but are not limited to) issues regarding classroom instruction, college services, and offices based on actual or perceived race, color, national origin, religion, age, gender, gender identity, sexual orientation, political affiliation, or disability.

 Further information about the complaints process, including the form used to submit complaints, is available at the Student Complaint Procedures website.